 Science Communication Training Fellowship

-ARVO is pleased to offer the Science Communication Training Fellowship (#SciCommTF), a competitive, highly-interactive one-year program focused on the improvement of science communication and science advocacy skills amongst the early-career researchers within our membership.
+ARVO's Science Communication Training Fellowship (#SciCommTF) is a competitive, highly-interactive one-year program focused on the improvement of science communication and science advocacy skills amongst the early-career researchers within our membership.
 Since 2017, the Fellowship has empowered early-career scientists to communicate their complex vision research in clear and engaging ways to improve understanding, foster excitement, and inspire action and engagement amongst the public, media, legislators and other key stakeholders.

 2022 Program timeline

 Applications open: Dec.
 3, 2021 - Jan.
 31, 2022